 Wholesale co-operative society: Wholesale co-operative society is formed by small-scale wholesalers who purchase goods in l manufacturers at reasonable prices I in small quantities to retail co-operatives.
 They are able to raise large sums of money to finance wholesale purchases when they come together.

 As an entity, they have better bargaining power to purchase in bulk from the manufacturers.

 Retail – co-operative society: Retail co-operative society is a contractual organization formed by many small and independent retailers.

-They pool their resources together to enable them buy in bulk and then sell their goods at lower prices to members who receive some form of patronage returns based on the amount of goods they purchased.
+They pool their resources together to enable them to buy in bulk and then sell their goods at lower prices to members who receive some form of patronage returns based on the amount of goods they purchased.

 Credit and thrift society: Credit and thrift society is an organization of low income earners who jointly pool large resources or fund together by contributing on a weekly or monthly basis.

-At the end of the year, surplus in the form of accrued profits are distributed to members as dividend.
+At the end of the year, the surplus in the form of accrued profits are distributed to members as a dividend.
 The members can also afford the opportunity of purchasing household needs like television, fridge, video camera and chairs

 Multipurpose co-operative society: Multi-purpose co-operative society is a society formed by existing co-operative societies.
-Multipurpose co-operative societies undertake any form of co-operative activity that is profitable to the society.
+Multipurpose co-operative societies undertake any form of co-operative activity that is profitable to the society

 This association also serves as a protective body for its members.
 The society makes facilities used for co-operatives available for sharing among members.
-They also mediate in case of rift among members.
+They also mediate in case of a rift among members.